sonacsn/NGO-Connect/README.md

-# DBMS
+# NGO Connect

-### Project Made On AngularJS in frontend
-### NodeJS in the backend
-### MYSQL as the Database
+#### Provides a platform for NGOs to connect with people who believe in the same values as them.

 ## Overview :
- - Website has two user NGO and User
+ * The application has two users NGO and User
- - NGO's can post about the current positions for volunteer work
+ * NGOs can post about the current positions for volunteer work
- - User can post their availibility
+ * Users can post their availibility
- - Both User and NGO can send requests to each other
+ * Both User and NGO can send requests to each other for the volunteer work
- - Both User and NGO can accept/decline a request
+ * Both User and NGO can accept/decline a request